tahaarshad/CCNA-Prep/OSPF.md

 ## Databases and Tables

 3 databases store 3 different tables:
-- Adjacency DB stores neighbor table - contain adjacent routers.
+- ***Adjacency DB stores neighbor table*** - contain adjacent routers.
 Can be viewed using show ip ospf neighbor
-- Link State db store topology table - contains all routers in an area.
+- ***Link State db store topology table*** - contains all routers in an area.
 Can be viewed using show ip ospf database.
 SPF algorithm is run here
-- Routing db stores forwarding table - stores routes generated from the algorithm.
+- ***Routing db stores forwarding table*** - stores routes generated from the algorithm.
 Can be viewed using show ip route

 ## 5 steps to building routing table

 - Establish adjacencies by sending hello packets
-- - Cause of adjacnecy failure
+  - ***Cause of adjacnecy failure:***
-- -  subnet mask do not match
+  - area must match
+  - interface must be in the same subnet
+  -  OSPF process must not be shutdown
+  - router ID must be unique
-- - hello/dead interval timers do not match
+  - hello/dead timers must match
-- - incorrect ospf commands
+  - autentication settings must match
+  - IP MTU settings must match
-- - network types do not match
+  - OSPF network type must match
 - Send LS Advertisements to all nearby router
 - Once every router has sent each other LSA's, then the LSDB is created
 - The algorithm is exevuted